scottchiefbaker/nagiosvshell/README.md

 # Nagios V-Shell 3.x

-This document describes how to install and setup the Nagios V-Shell or **Visual** Shell for Nagios Core and Nagios XI installations.

 Target Audience
 ---------------

-This document is intended for use by Nagios XI and Nagios Core Administrators, and assumes that Nagios Core is already installed and function on the target system.
+This document is intended for use by Nagios XI and Nagios Core administrators, and assumes that Nagios Core is already installed and functional on the target system.